bentomhall/nih-system/homebrewery/world/player-options.md

 Heavy Assault squads are those who specialize in fighting monstrous and magical beasts; they specialize in taking down the largest, most heavy hitting enemies around.
 The mages who serve in these squads are self-sufficient and bolster their own strength by sapping the life of their foes.

 #### Bonus Spells
 You gain the following spells known at the indicated levels.
 These do not count against your spells known limit but cannot be traded out.
+Spells marked with (\*) are found in the New Spells section in this document.

 Level|Spell
 :----|:----:
 1st|False Life
-3rd|Wither and Bloom&dagger;
-5th|Life Transference&dagger;
+3rd|Drain Vitality (\*)
+5th|Tap Vitality Reserves (\*)
 7th|Vampiric Touch
 9th|Enervation

-Spells marked with &dagger; are found in sources other than the core 5e books and can be substituted for similarly-themed spells at the DM's discretion if not available.

 #### Armored Caster
 When you pick this assignment at level one, you gain proficiency in medium armor and shields and can cast warmage spells while wearing and wielding them.
 You can use your shield as a focus for your spells.